opfesoft/sol-docs/db/world/smart_scripts.md

 </p></td>
 <td><p><br />
 </p></td>
 <td><p>Stores the targets in a list with the specified "varID".
-If "varID range" is set each of the targets will be stored in a separate "varID", beginning with "varID" until (and including) "varID range".</p></td>
+If "varID range" is set each of the targets will be stored in a separate "varID", beginning with "varID" until (and including) "varID range".
+The ID 16777215 reserved for SMART_ESCORT_TARGETS (see SMART_ACTION_WP_START)  and not allowed to be used here.</p></td>
 </tr>
 <tr>
 <td><p>SMART_ACTION_WP_RESUME</p></td>